vpelss/Emogics_Tarot_Script_WP/README.md

 You can edit EVERYTHING.
 This is the most flexible Tarot Script.

+Wordpress has some very amazing page editing tools.
+With Wordpress shortcodes, and this script you can easily create new spread layouts in minutes.

 This plugin is for those who are serious about making their own spreads, reading text, and use their own images.
 We provide 2 databases, use the standard Rider-Waite deck images, and a few spreads.